a-kulkarn/pAdicSolver/README.md

-The package `AlgebraicSolvers.jl` provides tools for solving polynomial equations
+The package `AlgebraicSolvers.jl` provides some tools for solving polynomial equations

 To install the package within julia: